LaussenLabs/hrv_match/README.md

 ## Usage

+If you're looking to better understand the algorithm, we recommend walking through the provided [Notebook Example](./main.ipynb) which shows the key steps of the algorithm in detail.

-Here is an example of using HRV Match to align two HRV signals:
+If you just want to quickly get started, here is an example of using HRV Match to align two ECG signals pulled from
+MIT-BIH:

 ```python
 import numpy as np